What are your hours?

 - Why are refrigerators, freezers, and air conditioning units more expensive to dispose of?

-We charge a $35.00 fee for refrigerators, freezers, and air conditioning units because they have freon in them.
-This fee covers the cost of having the freon removed.
+We charge a $35.00 fee for refrigerators, freezers, and air conditioning units because they have refrigerants in them.
+This fee covers the cost of having the refrigerants removed.
+They must be removed by an EPA licensed technician.

 - Where does the garbage go?